 With this data cybercriminals have opened the door for total identity theft and unfortunately, protection from the long-term effects of this breach falls to the consumer - so what can you do?

-- Obtain a copy of your credit report from all three reporting agencies (Equifax, Experian and TransUnion) to check for unusual activity, especially over the past four months.
+• Obtain a copy of your credit report from all three reporting agencies (Equifax, Experian and TransUnion) to check for unusual activity, especially over the past four months.
 You are entitled to free copies of your reports once every 12 months via the annualcreditreport.com site.
 CreditCards.com provides a great interactive credit report sample with a walkthrough of the most common elements that appear in each of the three credit bureau reports, as well as a link to a free annual credit report from TransUnion.

 • Check and monitor credit card accounts, bank accounts, as well as hotel and airline loyalty accounts for suspicious activity and fraudulent charges.

 • Place a free fraud alert on your credit file with one of the three reporting agencies.
 This is a renewable, 90 day alert requires lenders to verify your identity before issuing credit and notifies you when anyone opens a new account in your name.
 Only one of the three bureaus needs to be notified for a fraud alert (whichever bureau you contact is required to notify the other two.)
 Victims of identity theft can request an Extended Fraud Alert, which lasts 7 years.